Skip to content

 Financial Concepts

 Money collected from tenants and held by the landlord to fund future capital repairs and replacements.
-Unlike actual operating expenses, reserves are not incurred costs - contributions to reserves are generally excluded from CAM in most commercial leases.
+Unlike actual operating expenses, reserves are not incurred costs.
+Reserve contributions are generally excluded from CAM in most commercial leases.

 S